eowfenth/lore/Factions.md

+*This is a writing under licence CC BY-NC 4.0. http://creativecommons.org/licenses/by-nc/4.0/*

 ###### Reputations, Factions and Politics

 Most of time, reputation don't exist.
 Once key elements as factions, clans and politics are present and in conflict, Reputations have an important function in a world and may influence many other elements.